Vegan No-Bake Raspberry Chocolate Tart

 This No-Bake Raspberry Chocolate Tart comes together in just ten minutes!
-The no-bake chocolate crust is filled with vegan chocolate ganache and topped with fresh raspberries for a decadent, guilt-free treat.
+The no-bake gluten-free chocolate crust is filled with vegan chocolate ganache and topped with fresh raspberries for a decadent, guilt-free treat.

 One of my absolute favorite parts about summertime is the berries.
 There’s nothing like a ripe strawberry that has juice dripping down your chin, or being able to pop sweet and tart raspberries in your mouth.
 I love all of them.
 As they come into season and get sweeter, brighter, and more affordable, they become a staple of my summer diet.